 - information technology, web design and software packages

-- photography (to assist with production of catalogues and publicity), marketing and networking.
+- photography (to assist with production of catalogues and publicity)

-If you are employed by a larger organisation, you may have the opportunity to move into managerial or supervisory roles.
+If you're employed by a larger organisation, you may have the opportunity to move into managerial or supervisory roles.
 Such progression involves increased responsibility and more emphasis on non-creative skills, including people management, budgetary control and planning.

-If you are self-employed, career development comes from increased ability and an expanding portfolio.
+If you're self-employed, career development comes from increased ability and an expanding portfolio.
 A well-established reputation will bring more challenging commissions and clients.

-There are some glass blowing or desgining competitions with financial rewards.
-To find out more, see:
+There are some glass blowing or designing competitions with financial rewards.
+See Crafts Council to find out more.

 Working abroad may be of interest to you.
 In recent years, the increase in luxury resorts and hotels has brought new opportunities for UK glass designers.
 There is also a demand for decorated and structural glass in architecture, interior design and furniture.

-It is likely, especially in the early days of your career, that you may need to supplement your income with other work.
+It's likely that, especially in the early days of your career, you may need to supplement your income with other work.
 Opportunities arise in education, conservation and arts management.
 This might include glass restoration, stained glass making, teaching or lecturing at local schools and colleges, as well as running evening courses and workshops.

-As with any creative career, it is useful to keep in touch with industry peers and industry developments by joining relevant networks and associations.
+As with any creative career, it's useful to keep in touch with industry peers and industry developments by joining relevant networks and associations.
 A biennial opportunity to network with international participants and to exhibit and sell to international audiences is provided by the International Festival of Glass.